IfeBusola263/alx-system_engineering-devops/0x01-shell_permissions/README.md

-7-everybody adds adds execution permssion for all users 8-James_Bond sets u&g to not permission, but all permission to o 9-John_Doe set permission of file to -rwxr-x-wx
+7-everybody adds adds execution permssion for all users 8-James_Bond sets u&g to not permission, but all permission to o 9-John_Doe set permission of file to -rwxr-x-wx 10-mirror_permissions sets the permission of a file as the mirror of another